Course page PDF

 Classification

-Target features are discrete — e.g. dog vs cat.
+Target is discrete — e.g. dog vs cat.

 Regression